Chasing1020/Chasing1020.github.io/post/database/database-systems/index.md

 Most DBMSs don't allow a tuple to exceed the size of a single page.

-To store values that are larger than a page, the DBMS uses separate **overflow**storage pages.
+To store values that are larger than a page, the DBMS uses separate **overflow** storage pages.

 -   Postgres: TOAST (>2KB)

--   MySQL: Overflow (>$1/2$ size of page)
+-   MySQL: Overflow (>1/2 size of page)

 -   SQL Server: Overflow (>size of page)

-Some systems allow you to store a really largevalue in an external file.Treated as a **BLOB**type.
+Some systems allow you to store a really largevalue in an external file.Treated as a **BLOB** type.

--   Oracle: **BFILE**data type
+-   Oracle: **BFILE** data type

--   Microsoft: **FILESTREAM**data type
+-   Microsoft: **FILESTREAM** data type

-The DBMS **cannot** manipulate the contents of an external file.
+The DBMS **can not** manipulate the contents of an external file.
 No durability protections.
 No transaction protections.

 >   System Catalogs